nio-blocks/web_feed/README.md

 Output Example
 --------------
-The following is a list of commonly include attributes, but note that not all will be included on every signal:
+The following is a list of commonly included attributes, but note that not all will be included on every signal:
 ```
 {
   updated: datetime,